-My husband and I decided to honeymoon in Walt Disney World nearly 5 years ago.
+My husband and I decided to honeymoon in Walt Disney World over 10 years ago.
 Even though honeymooning in Walt Disney World is very popular, we still got quizzical looks from friends and family who wondered why in the world two adults would go to the house of mouse sans children.
 (Clearly they’ve underestimated the romance of watching fireworks behind the castle with the love of your life.)
 For those of you considering an adults-only vacation to a Disney Park, here are a few reasons why we loved our honeymoon and some pointers for you to enjoy a kid-free vacation:

 1. It’s the best of both worlds.
 We are not “lay by the pool every day for a week” kind of vacationers, but we do try to maintain a balance to our schedule.
 We loved being able to get up early to enjoy the attractions and embrace our young-at-heart sides.
 Then in the evenings we could relax more and made sure to do things outside of the hustle and bustle of the parks.
 Some couples might schedule something special like a spa treatment or take a carriage ride around Port Orleans French Quarter.
 We’re pretty low key, so our favorite thing to do in the evenings was simply have a nice dinner.

 2. Superb dining.
 We love our food.
 Most of our vacation plans, Disney or otherwise, tend to revolve around the unique dining experiences that our destination has to offer.
 After a tiring day in the Florida heat we loved being able to go explore a new resort, take a few minutes to relax in one of the lounges, and then have a leisurely dinner.